Manchin says he would ‘absolutely’ consider presidential run, citing need to ‘save the country’

 “I will do anything I can to help my country, and you’re saying, ‘Does that mean you would consider it?’
 Absolutely.
 Every American should consider it if they’re in a position to help save the country,” Manchin said.

-The West Virginia Democrats stressed that he’s “totally, absolutely scared to death” of another White House term for former President Trump, who is the Republican Party’s front-runner by a wide margin.
+The West Virginia Democrat stressed he’s “totally, absolutely scared to death” of another White House term for former President Trump, who is the Republican Party’s front-runner by a wide margin.
 But Manchin also said he’s worried President Biden “has been pushed too far to the left.”

 “I’m going to do everything in my power to make sure, to mobilize that moderate, sensible, commonsense middle,” he said.